mngu27/zaram_trainig/project_0/03_adder_cla/README.md

 ## Operation Principles
 	- carry-lookahead adder is faster than ripple-carry adder.
 	- ripple-carry adder's each digit requires previous digit operation output. so it has more delay
-	- carry-lookahead adder use two definition(generate, propagate). each digit make operation without previous output.
+	- carry-lookahead adder use two definition(generate, propagate). each digit operates without previous output.
 	- use two definition
 		- generate : make carry_out independent of carry_in
 			- gi = ai & bi